BenjaminKobjolke/split-audio-on-keyword/README.md

   - If not specified, Whisper will auto-detect the language
   - Specifying the correct language can improve accuracy
 - `--trim-remove-seconds`: Number of seconds to remove when trimming (default: 2.0)
-  - Controls how many seconds to remove around the keyword
+  - Controls how many seconds to remove around the main keyword
   - Can be a decimal number (e.g., 1.5)
-- `--trim-before`: Remove seconds before the keyword instead of after
+- `--trim-before`: Remove seconds before the main keyword instead of after
   - By default, seconds are removed after the keyword
   - With this flag, seconds are removed before the keyword
+- `--end-keyword`: Keyword that marks the end of a segment
+  - Case-insensitive and ignores punctuation like the main keyword
+  - Splits will end at this keyword when found
+- `--trim-end-keyword-remove-seconds`: Number of seconds to remove when trimming around end-keyword (default: 2.0)
+  - Controls how many seconds to remove around the end-keyword
+  - Can be a decimal number (e.g., 1.5)
+- `--trim-end-keyword-before`: Remove seconds before the end-keyword instead of after (default: false)
+  - By default (when flag is not used), seconds are removed after the end-keyword
+  - When flag is used, seconds are removed before the end-keyword
+  - Example: With --trim-end-keyword-remove-seconds 2.0:
+    - Default (no flag): Trims 2 seconds after the end-keyword
+    - With flag: Trims 2 seconds before the end-keyword

 Examples: